MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment.md

  ![add app to Cloud App Security Proxy](./media/proxy-add-app.png)

 4. Upload the single sign-on metadata file from your app's single sign-on settings.
-If you don't have a metadata file, click **Fill in data manually** and provide the requested data, according to the wizard.
+If you don't have a metadata file, click **Fill in data manually** and provide the requested data that you can copy from the app's single sign-on settings page:

+    1. **Assertion consumer service URL**: This is the app's single sign-on URL, and is sometimes known as the Reply URL.

+    2. **Use app's SAML certificate**: If the app provides a SAML certificate, upload it here.
+ Then click **Next**.

  ![add single sign-on metadata file to Cloud App Security Proxy](./media/proxy-w-add-app.png)

 5. In your identity provider's portal, perform the following steps.
 In most identity provider portals, this is performed under **Applications**:

     1. Create a new custom SAML app.
 It is required to create a new custom app because you will have to change URLs and add SAML attributes which may not be possible in gallery apps.
+If the app that you want to change is already a custom app, or the identity provider does not have a specific integration with the app, you may skip this step and use the original app and skip to the next step.

     2. Copy the single sign-on configuration from the existing app in the identity provider's list, to the new custom app.
 Make sure that the **Identifier** (also known as audience or entity ID) in the custom app matches the **Identifier** of the single sign-on settings of the actual app.
 If your identity provider doesn't enable you to use the same **Identifier** for two different apps, after copying it, change the identifier of the original app.